-ECRC-PT has been providing community-based, out-patient physical therapy for residents of all ages for over 35 years.
+ECRC-PT has been providing community-based, out-patient physical therapy for residents of all ages for over 41+ years.
 Located in New London and Windham counties, we have three locations throughout Connecticut.
-We are recognized for our comprehensive approach to restoring our patient-clients health and assisting in the restoration of movement impairments while maximizing functional mobility, and reducing pain.
-By doing this, we restore hope to thousands of residents in our long history of providing physical rehabilitation.
+We are recognized for our comprehensive approach to restoring our patient-clients health and assisting in the restoration of movement impairments while maximizing functional mobility and reducing pain.
+By doing this, we have restored hope to thousands of residents in our long history of providing physical rehabilitation.
 We focus on providing a comprehensive physical assessment of the neuro-musculo-skeletal system, apply hands-on care, and guide our clients through education and effective clinic-based and home exercise and movement programs.

-We are proud of the many years of respect received by both our patients, physicians and medical care givers, as well as insurance companies and employers who have chosen to receive their care with ECRC-PT.
+We are proud of the many years of respect received by both our patients, physicians and medical caregivers, as well as insurance companies and employers who have chosen to receive their care from ECRC-PT.

 Carl R. Mailhot, PT